YutangSSS/analytics-portfolio/README.md

 5. **Visualization**

-   * Creating a high-level infographic to communicate findings clearly
+   * An infographic to communicate findings

 ---